 - Inherited traits

-Premature ejaculation can cause problems in your personal life, including:
+Premature ejaculation can cause issues in your personal life.
+They might include:

 - Stress and relationship problems.
 A common complication of premature ejaculation is relationship stress.